Waji-97/K8s-Home/docs/kubevirt.md

-# Image Uploading using Virtctl
+# Image Uploading using Virtctl (Windows specific)
 Using Datavolume CR from CDI works good with Linux VMs.
 However, in the case of Window ISOs, we need to use the cdi-uploadproxy as below.

 Port forward the cdi-uploadproxy service (need to be root)